Are you tired of dealing with mold deformation issues in your manufacturing process? Look no further!

 2. Preventive measures

-(1) Reduce the quenching temperature properly.
+(1) Properly Reduce the Quenching Temperature

-Generally, in the case of ensuring the technical requirements of the mold, the comprehensive performance of the mold should be considered, and the quenching heating temperature of the mold should be appropriately reduced.
+As mentioned earlier, higher quenching temperatures result in a larger retained austenite mass.
+Therefore, selecting the appropriate quenching temperature is crucial in reducing mold shrinkage.
+To meet the technical requirements of the mold, the overall performance of the mold should be considered, and the quenching temperature should be appropriately reduced.

 6. Influence of cooling medium and cooling method